hudson155/osiris-ai/osiris-core/README.md

 }
 ```

-The tool name and description are made available to the LLM.
+The Tool name and description are made available to the LLM.

 The input schema should conform to [osiris-schema](../osiris-schema).
 Optionally use `@LlmSchema.Description` to provide additional context to the LLM.

-Now that you've created your tool,
+Now that you've created your Tool,
 you can make it available when you call `llm()`.

 ```kotlin